thenewdarling/STA/Wiki/Carlton.md

 **Brian Carlton** was a Commander for Starfleet, and was the initial placement of First Officer aboard the USS [[Curiosity]].
-However, around six months prior to this placement, he was replaced by a Cardassian spy, [[Dul Nalok]].
+However, around six months prior to this placement, he was replaced by a Cardassian spy, [[Gul Nolak]].

 His current whereabouts are unknown.